 Should I sell my home before I buy?

-Deciding whether to sell a home before you buy or buy before your sell is tricky, and there are advantages and disadvantages to both.
+Deciding whether to sell a home before you buy, or buy before you sell is tricky, and there are advantages and disadvantages to both.
 Your solicitor estate agent will help you navigate the buying process as well as the selling process, so you should consult with them about the best option for you.

-Expert advice and tips on selling a house or flat
+Expert advice and tips on selling a property

 The initial consultation with an adviser is free and without obligation.
 Thereafter, ESPC Mortgages charges for mortgage advice are usually £350 (£295 for first time buyers).
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR OTHER LOANS SECURED AGAINST IT.